 From a very young age, Topeka Collegiate students begin performing both on and off stage.
 Every class, from preschool to 8th grade, performs in at least one assembly per year.
 Some grades, including kindergarten and first grades, put on a second large performance.
 Kindergarten does a puppet show about safety in front of parents.
 First grade puts on a lovely poetry tea each year around Mother's Day and each child recites poetry and sings for special guests.

-Alums tell us they use the speaking skills they learned at TCS in high school, college and their professional lives.
+Alums tell us they use the speaking skills they learned at TC in high school, college and their professional lives.
 Read Why Schools Need to Improve Teaching Speaking.